lindbrook/voronoiPolygons/README.md

 ### getting started

-You can install the current development version of 'deldirPolygons' from GitHub:
+You can install the current development version of ‘deldirPolygons’ from
+GitHub:

 ``` r
 # Note that you may need to install the 'devtools' package: